-Losing a loved one is one of the most painful experiences we’ll ever endure.
+When a loved one dies, we are swept away by loss.
+We feel engulfed by sadness-- too broken to endure the pain and loneliness ahead.
 Our lives are forever changed and we can’t imagine how to go on.

 Grief can be especially challenging for young people who are still maturing emotionally.
 We understand how much it can hurt when someone you love dies.
 It's normal to feel anger, sadness, withdrawal, guilt and anxiety.

 You don’t need to face this transition alone.
 Hospice of the Valley grief support programs are provided at no cost to you.
 We have three programs to help you cope with the overwhelming sorrow you are feeling.

 You're not alone.
 We always offer 13 months of bereavement counseling and support to spouses/partners, family members and close friends of a loved one served by Hospice of the Valley.
 Helping you heal afterwards is part of our hospice care.

 Grief support groups are held at locations Valley wide and are open to any adult in our community mourning a death.
 There is no cost to attend.

 All children, teens & the adults who care for them are welcome at our New Song Center for Grieving Children.
 Activities grouped by age.
 No cost.